Waste reduction and recycling

 Image of forest floor and tree trunks with sun shining in

 We work hard to prevent waste in our operation and aim to manage the waste that our guests generate during their breaks.
-Over the years, we have introduced innovative schemes to reduce waste and increase recycling, and we have built strong relationships with waste contractors to ensure we are recycling everything that we can.
+Over the years, we’ve introduced innovative schemes to reduce waste and increase recycling, and we’ve built strong relationships with waste contractors to ensure we’re recycling everything we can.

-Moving forward, we are aiming to encourage the use of reusable items, therefore reducing waste generation even further.
-We also know that single-use plastics are a major contributor to pollution, and we are committed to completely removing these from guest areas by 2030.
+Moving forward, we’re aiming to encourage the use of reusable items, therefore reducing waste generation even further.
+We also know that single-use plastics are a major contributor to pollution, and we’re committed to completely removing these from guest areas by 2030.

-Our target is to reduce the amount of waste we generate by 20% and increase our recycling and composting rate by 10% (to 45%) by 2030.
+Our target is to reduce the amount of waste we generate by 20% and increase our recycling and composting rate by 10% by 2030.

 Where we are

-• Our waste cooking oil is recycled and turned into energy - coupled with the food waste collections, this means that 100% of food waste from our operations is recycled
+• Our waste cooking oil is recycled and turned into energy - coupled with the food waste collections, this means that 100% of food waste placed into our food waste stream is recycled

 • We removed complimentary toiletries from our lodges – these were packaged in plastic bottles and the feedback from our guests suggests that they appreciate this decision, reflecting the wider societal concerns surrounding single-use plastics